VanqCoding/JavaScript_ShopMate/README.md

 # Shop Mate

 Welcome to the Shop Mate app!
 This project can be deployed onto mobile devices using the netlify URL provided.
-It helps you manage your shopping list so that you won't forget to buy anything.
+It helps you manage your shopping list so that you won't forget to buy anything when grocery shopping.

 ## Demo
 Try it out: https://shop-mate-telmen.netlify.app/